geh/htab/README.md

 Relevant references for HTab are [1] and [2] for the general tableau algorithm and [3] for the pattern-based blocking and lazy branching technique currently used.

-## Getting and building
+## Downloading

-To build HTab, you will need at least GHC 7.10, and either cabal-install or stack.
 Download the source code of HTab either using Darcs:

     darcs clone --lazy http://hub.darcs.net/gh/htab

 Or [downloading the source code as a zip file](http://hub.darcs.net/gh/htab/dist) and unpacking it.

+## Compiling and using

-Then compile it using either [cabal-install](https://wiki.haskell.org/Cabal-Install) or [stack](http://www.haskellstack.org/).
+To build HTab, you will need at least GHC 7.10, and either [cabal-install](https://wiki.haskell.org/Cabal-Install) or [stack](http://www.haskellstack.org/).
 Dependencies, including [hylolib](http://hackage.haskell.org/package/hylolib),
 will be downloaded and compiled automatically.